hcarnes/hcarnes.github.io/_posts/2018-05-29-Observables in Angular.md

 ## RsJx & Observables

-To understand `Observable`, you need to learn about RxJs (Reactive Extension for JavaScript).
-RxJs is an external JavaScript library for handling async data, and this library allows you to work with `Observable` to create programs that work with async data streams AKA reactive programs.
+To understand `Observable`, you need to learn about RxJS (Reactive Extension for JavaScript).
+RxJS is an external JavaScript library for handling async data, and this library allows you to work with `Observable` to create programs that work with async data streams AKA reactive programs.
 There are also reactive extentions for other languages, such as Rx.rb for Ruby.
 In short, `Observable` is a major key 🔑 of the RxJS library.

 ## How Does it Work?